Cyberspace from the Hybrid Threat Perspective

 Håkan Gunneriusson received a doctorate in history in 2002 from Uppsala University.
 He holds tenure as head of ground tactical research at the Swedish National Defence College.

-Dr. Rain Ottis is a scientist at the NATO Cooperative Cyber Defence Centre of Excellence, in Tallinn, Estonia.
-He previously served as a communications officer in the Estonian Defence Forces, focusing primarily on cyber defence training and awareness.
-He is a graduate of the United States Military Academy (BS, Computer Science) and Tallinn University of Technology (PhD, Computer Science; MSc, Informatics).
-His research interests include cyber conflict, national cyber security, politically motivated cyber attacks and the role of volunteers in cyber security.
-In addition to his current assignment, he is teaching cyber security in Tallinn University of Technology (EST) and University of Jyväskylä (FIN).
+Dr. Rain Ottis is the Director of the Centre for Digital Forensics and Cyber Security in Tallinn University of Technology, Estonia.
+From 2008 to 2012, he served as a scientist at the NATO Cooperative Cyber Defence Centre of Excellence, where he worked on cyber security in the context of national and international security.
+Prior to that assignment he served as a communications officer in the Estonian Defence Forces, focusing primarily on cyber defence training and awareness.
+His research interests include cyber conflict, national cyber security, cyber defence exercises, and the role of serious games in cyber security.

 Journal of Information Warfare